 - File an insurance claim – If the other driver caused the accident, you can file an insurance claim against the driver’s policy.
 Stick to the facts and avoid guessing about anything.
 Do not give a recorded statement.
 Our experienced Seattle car accident attorneys can help you through this process if you would like.

 After the accident, seek medical attention if you think you are injured.
 Follow all of your doctor’s orders to minimize the impact of your injuries.
 Take pictures of your injuries as they progress over time.
-Let the highly-skilled Seattle car crash lawyers at Brett McCandlis Brown & Conner PLLC help you today.
+Let the highly-skilled Seattle car accident lawyers at Brett McCandlis Brown & Conner PLLC help you today.

 Common Causes of Car Collision Accidents in Washington